-Background and aim: To investigate thyroid function-associated parameters and the incidence of thyroid disorders in pregnant women, with the overarching aim to ensure that pregnant women do not develop said disorders due to aberrant iodine levels during the course of pregnancy.
+Background and Aim: This study aims to investigate thyroid function-associated parameters and the incidence of thyroid disorders in pregnant women, with the overarching aim to ensure that pregnant women do not develop said disorders due to aberrant iodine levels during the course of pregnancy.

 Methods: A total of 300 pregnant women who underwent routine check-ups at the Yongchuan Hospital Affiliated to Chongqing Medical University from January to December 2021 were enrolled.
 Venous blood and morning urine were collected.
-Serum thyroid stimulating hormone (TSH), free thyroxine (FT4), and free triiodothyronine (FT3) were determined by chemiluminescence immunoassay.
+Serum thyroid-stimulating hormone (TSH), free thyroxine (FT4), and free triiodothyronine (FT3) were determined by chemiluminescence immunoassay.
 Urinary iodine concentration (UIC) was detected by arsenic cerium catalytic spectrophotometry.
 Thyroid disorders were extrapolated from the measured parameters.

 Results: The overall median UIC was 203 μg/L, which was within normal range.
 Subgroup analysis revealed that the median UIC in the first trimester was 187.5 μg/L, 211.8 μg/L in the second trimester, and 239.9 μg/L in the third trimester.
-However, based on WHO criteria, 32%, 30%, and 18% of pregnant women were iodine-deficient during their first, second, and third trimester, respectively.
-The proportion of women with iodine deficiency in the first and second trimesters were higher compared to the third trimester (P < 0.05).
-Serum FT3 and FT4 concentrations were higher in subjects in their first and second trimester vs. the third trimester, while serum TSH levels were lower in subjects in their first and second trimester vs. the third trimester (P < 0.05).
-The TSH concentration in subjects with inadequate iodine intake (UIC < 150 μg/L) was lower compared to subjects with adequate iodine intake (UIC 150 - 249 μg/L), but higher than in subjects with more than adequate intake (UIC 250 -499 μ g/L) and excess iodine intake (UIC \geq 500 μ g/L) (P < 0.05).
-TSH concentration and UIC were positively correlated (r = 0.1945, P = 0.0007), while no relationship was observed between UIC and FT3 and FT4 serum levels ($r_1 = -0.0593$, $P_1 = 0.3053$; $r_2 = -0.0149$, $P_2 = 0.7968$).
-There were no significant difference in FT3 and FT4 concentration between different UIC strata (P > 0.05).
-The incidence of thyroid disease during pregnancy in iodine-deficient women was greater compared to pregnant women with adequate iodine intake (P < 0.05), and higher in subjects in the more than adequate as well as excessive iodine intake cohorts (P < 0.05).
+However, based on the WHO criteria, 32%, 30%, and 18% of pregnant women were iodine deficient during their first, second, and third trimester, respectively.
+The proportion of women with iodine deficiency in the first and second trimesters was higher compared to the third trimester (P < 0.05).
+Serum FT3 and FT4 concentrations were higher in subjects in their first and second trimester versus the third trimester, while serum TSH levels were lower in subjects in their first and second trimester versus the third trimester (P < 0.05).
+The TSH concentration in subjects with inadequate iodine intake (UIC < 150 $\mu$ g/L) was lower compared to subjects with adequate iodine intake (UIC: $150 - 249 \ \mu g/L$ ), but higher than in subjects with more than adequate intake (UIC: $250 - 499 \ \mu g/L$ ) and excess iodine intake (UIC $\ge 500 \ \mu g/L$ ) (P < 0.05).
+TSH concentration and UIC were positively correlated (r = 0.1945, P = 0.0007), while no relationship was observed between UIC and FT3 and FT4 serum levels ( $r_1 = -0.0593$ , $P_1 = 0.3053$ ; $r_2 = -0.0149$ , $P_2 = 0.7968$ ).
+There was no significant difference in FT3 and FT4 concentration between different UIC strata (P > 0.05).
+The incidence of thyroid disease during pregnancy in iodine-deficient women was greater compared to pregnant women with adequate iodine intake (P < 0.05) and higher in subjects in the more than adequate as well as excessive iodine intake cohorts (P < 0.05).

-Conclusion: The iodine nutritional intake by pregnant women in Yongchuan District, Chongqing was generally sufficient to meet developmental and metabolic needs.
+Conclusion: The iodine nutritional intake by pregnant women in Yongchuan District, Chongqing, was generally sufficient to meet developmental and metabolic needs.
 However, about a third of women in their first and second trimester exhibited iodine deficiency.
 Iodine deficiency was associated with an increased incidence of thyroid diseases.

-Relevance for patients: In clinical practice, the UIC of pregnant women should be measured during key stages in the pregnancy to prevent the manifestation of thyroid diseases.
+Relevance for Patients: In clinical practice, the UIC of pregnant women should be measured during key stages in the pregnancy to prevent the manifestation of thyroid diseases.